defold/defold.github.io/manuals/porting-guidelines.md

 The console platforms and their native extensions will expose platform specific API functions to save and load data associated with a specific user.
 Use these APIs when saving and loading on console.

 Console platform APIs for file operations are typically asynchronous.
-When developing a cross-platform game targeted for console it is recommended to design your game such that all file operations are asynchronous, regardless of platform.
+When developing a cross platform game targeted for console it is recommended to design your game such that all file operations are asynchronous, regardless of platform.
 Example:

 ```lua
 local function save_game(data, user_id, cb)